Acculink

 The numbers tell a sobering story for anyone who depends on a steady flow of new CPAs entering the profession.
 Both candidate volume and pass rates are trending in the wrong direction.

 Rising student debt makes the additional year of education increasingly painful to justify.
-Competition from technology, finance, and consulting career paths that offer higher starting compensation without certification hurdles siphons talented graduates away from accounting before they ever sit for the exam.
+Competition from technology, finance, and consulting career paths that offer higher starting compensation without certification hurdles also hurts.
+It siphons talented graduates away from accounting before they ever sit for the exam.
 And the perception that the CPA credential’s return on investment is diminishing relative to cost and effort further depresses candidate interest.

 The exam restructure added another layer of discouragement on top of these structural trends.
 Candidates planning preparation under the old format faced the choice of rushing to complete before the transition or restarting under the new format.
 Some chose neither.
 New candidates face a more complex exam with less mature study resources and lower reported pass rates — hardly an encouraging environment.

 The cumulative effect is a shrinking funnel with fewer entrants and lower throughput.
 Fewer accounting graduates pursue the CPA.
 Fewer CPA candidates pass the exam.
 Fewer new CPAs enter the profession each year.
-For CPA firms that need qualified professionals to prepare individual tax returns, conduct audits, handle S corporation filings, and serve clients, this pipeline contraction is the defining workforce challenge of the decade — and the exam changes are making it worse.
+For CPA firms that need qualified professionals to prepare individual tax returns, conduct audits, handle S corporation filings, and serve clients, this matters.
+The pipeline contraction is the defining workforce challenge of the decade — and the exam changes are making it worse.

 What This Means for CPA Firm Hiring